bigraph-toolkit-suite/bigraphs.bdsl-core-elements/README.md

 - `signing.keyId`, `signing.password` and `signing.secretKeyRingFile` must also be configured in `gradle.properties` within the user's home directory.
   - secret key ring file usually at `~/.gnupg/secring.gpg`
   - Otherwise, generate it: `gpg --export-secret-keys > ~/.gnupg/secring.gpg`
+  - For the passphrase, use the one when the keys were generated (cf. also ~/.m2/settings.xml)
 - Arguments can be passed in several ways: https://docs.gradle.org/current/userguide/build_environment.html

 The Gradle GPG signing plugin is used to sign the components for the deployment.